 Bachelor of Science in Applied Science Degree

-The civil and construction engineering technology programs is based on the "two-plus-two'' educational system which provides the student with the flexibility of earning an associate degree and a bachelor's degree according to his or her needs.
+The electrical engineering technology program is based on the "two-plus-two'' educational system which provides the student with the flexibility of earning an associate degree and a bachelor's degree according to his or her needs.
 After completing the requirements of the associate degree, the student may elect to either enter industry or, through an added two years of full-time study (averaging 17 hours per semester) or equivalent part-time study, earn the Bachelor of Science in Applied Science (BSAS).

 Program Educational Objectives

-Educational objectives for the civil and construction engineering technology programs have been developed by faculty and the program industrial advisory committee to support the university, college, and School of Engineering Technology missions.
-Graduates of the CCET associate degree program are prepared to support civil engineers in:
+Educational objectives for the electrical engineering technology programs have been developed by faculty and the program industrial advisory committee to support the university, college, and School of Engineering Technology missions.
+Graduates of the EET bachelor degree are prepared to assist in the design and testing of electrical systems and may function independently in some areas.

-During their first few years after earning the civil and construction engineering technology degree at YSU, graduates will have demonstrated the ability to:
+During their first few years after earning the electrical engineering technology degree at YSU, graduates will have demonstrated the ability to:

-- Secure employment in a technical career related to their civil and construction engineering technology degree.
+- Secure employment in a technical career related to their Electrical Engineering Technology degree.

 - Communicate effectively in a professional environment.